tarob0ba/the-pearl/content/blog/esperanto-a-crash-course.md

 tags: ["esperanto"]
 ---

 I like Esperanto.
 While it has its drawbacks, it's certainly a neat language to learn.
 I especially like that its (relative) ease makes learning the language very rewarding because it is possible to progress quickly with study.
-In this post, I'm going to give you an short overview of the language's grammar.
+In this post, I'm going to give you a short overview of the language's grammar.

 ## Background